crystal-lang/crystal-book/docs/README.md

 ## Learning Materials

-These instructions and courses help you got get to know the language and how to use it.
+These instructions and courses help you get to know the language and how to use it.

 <div class="cards" markdown="1">
   <div class="card" markdown="1">